-Program Description: The Commercial Straight Truck and Passenger Driving certificate program is designed to address the needs of the trucking industry in Georgia.
-It provides basic training in the principles and skills of commercial straight truck and passenger driving operations.
-Through this program, students will obtain the necessary knowledge, skills, and attitudes to enable them to become a safe, skilled, professional, class B commercial truck driver.
-It teaches them to operate commercial straight trucks and passenger vehicles of all different sizes and descriptions on all types of roads.
-The program prepares students for the Georgia CDL Skills Exam.
+The Commercial Truck Driving certificate program provides basic training in the principles and skills of commercial truck operations.
+The program is based on the definition of a truck driver as one who operates a commercial motor vehicle of all different sizes and descriptions on all types of roads.
+The CTD program prepares students for the Georgia CDL Skills Exam.